 Easy chords for beginners

 Guitar chords for beginners are something that lots of people are asking for.
-Chords seem to be one of the first things you learn on the guitar and to know a couple of easy guitar chords is a great way to get started – many songs are actually consisting of only three to four chords.
-If you find the chords presented here still too hard try the guide to "the easiest guitar chord".
+Chords seem to be one of the first things you learn on the guitar and to know a couple of easy guitar chords is a great way to get started – many songs actually consist of only three to four chords.
+You can click on the play buttons for sound.

 Basic major and minor chords